Money-Burned/mb-dotnet-console/README.md

 This repository is one of several reference implementations of the "Money Burned" application to illustrate the use of a specific development technology/platform.
 To learn more about it, check out the [organization profile](https://github.com/Money-Burned).

-This [.NET](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet) based console application is intended to be cross-platform designed and shows how to implement the requirements with a very basic user interface at command prompt level.
+This [.NET](https://dotnet.microsoft.com/en-us/learn/dotnet/what-is-dotnet) (pronounced "Dotnet") based console application is intended to be cross-platform designed and shows how to implement the requirements with a very basic user interface at command prompt level.

 ![A window showing the PowerShell CLI with the output of an execution of the console app, calculated for three resources a cost of €7.80](./res/mb-dotnet-console_nice.jpg)